Scrub euphonia: Description

 Both sexes have a thin, fine bill, smaller than that of other euphonias.
 Legs and eyes are dark.
 The male is bright yellow below and black above, with a small yellow spot on the forecrown.
 The crissum is white.
 Females have a grey head, dusky olive upperparts, buff-grey underparts, and white belly and crissum.

 Breeding

 Its nest is a globular structure with a side entrance, placed in tangles of vegetation or another protected place.
-The eggs number 2-5 and are whitish with brown speckles.
+The eggs number 2–5 and are whitish with brown speckles.

 Distribution and habitat

-The scrub euphonia ranges on both coasts of Mexico, south from the states Sonora and Nuevo Leon, as well as much of the country east of the Isthmus of Tehuantepec, including the Yucatan Peninsula.
+The scrub euphonia ranges on both coasts of Mexico, south from the states Sonora and Nuevo Leon, and much of the country east of the Isthmus of Tehuantepec, including the Yucatan Peninsula.
 It is found throughout Belize, Guatemala, Honduras and Nicaragua and along the Atlantic and Central and Northern Pacific coastal lowlands in Costa Rica.
 It can be found in areas of secondary growth, stands of trees, agricultural areas and gardens and other human-disturbed areas.